U.S. Route 52 in Illinois: Route description

 US 52 travels southeast from the Dale Gardner Veterans Memorial Bridge at the terminus of Iowa Highway 64 (Iowa 64) and IL 64 in Savanna, going through the cities of Dixon, Amboy and Mendota.

 US 52 then turns due south and then east, crossing Interstate 39 (I-39) and US 51 near Troy Grove.
 It continues east, traveling through Shorewood and then through the southern portion of Joliet, where it is a major thoroughfare in the city of Joliet (Jefferson Street), avoiding the city of Chicago proper.
 It joins with US 45 through Kankakee, and then travels concurrently with US 24, east of Watseka to the Indiana state line.

 History

-In 1936, much of IL 27, IL 44, and IL 69 were replaced by current US 52 as well as portions of IL 2 south of Dixon, IL 49 south of Kankakee, and IL 116 east of L'Erable.
-Between 1936 and 1940, US 52 originally bypassed Joliet via parts of present-day IL 47 and IL 113.
-In 1940, US 52 was rerouted through Joliet to Kankakee.
-Subsequently, IL 44 and IL 69 were entirely decommissioned.
+In 1935, US 52 was extended northwest from Fowler, Indiana to an international border crossing at Portal, North Dakota.
+Subsequently in Illinois, the entirety of Illinois Route 27, which ran between Savanna and Polo, was replaced by US 52.
+Portions of the following routes were also replaced: